AlessioCoser/thermostat/README.md

 Look to see whether there is a line that has dtoverlay=w1-gpio in it.
 If not, add the following to the end of the file:

     dtoverlay=w1-gpio

+### set correct timezone and other options on raspberry pi

+    sudo raspi-config